 4.1 SPP and PAN 2/2010 broadly define affordable housing as "...housing of a reasonable quality that is affordable to people on modest incomes."
 The PAN goes further by adding "In some places the market can provide some or all of the affordable housing that is needed, but in other places it is necessary to make housing available at a cost below market value to meet an identified need."
-Based on the definition and the guidance from the Scottish Government there is a broad range of affordable housing tenures:
+Based on this definition and the guidance from the Scottish Government there is a broad range of affordable housing tenures.
+The following tenures types have been included in the SG by way of example, it is not an exhaustive list as new mechanisms are developed and new funding streams become available and should not be taken as a checklist:

-- i) Social rented housing provided at an affordable rent and usually managed locally by a Registered Social Landlord (RSL) such as a Housing Association, Housing Co-operative, Housing Trust or other housing body regulated by the Scottish Housing Regulator. - ii) New Supply Shared Equity (NSSE) the owner purchases part of the dwelling, with the remaining stake funded by the Scottish Government through an agreement with the owner.
+i) Social rented - housing provided at an affordable rent and usually managed locally by a Registered Social Landlord (RSL) such as a Housing Association, Housing Co-operative, Housing Trust or other housing body regulated by the Scottish Housing Regulator.

+ii) New Supply Shared Equity (NSSE) - the owner purchases part of the dwelling, with the remaining stake funded by the Scottish Government through an agreement with the owner.
 Unlike shared ownership, the owner pays no rent for the equity stake, which is retained by the Scottish Government.
 Instead the owner owns the home outright, but the Scottish Government holds a security over the proportion it has funded.
 Shared equity provides an option for first time buyers to enter into home ownership under the Scottish Government's LIFT scheme.

-iii) Mid Market Rent (MMR) or Intermediate Rent -

-Private rented accommodation available at rents below market rent levels in Dumfries and Galloway.
+iii) Mid Market Rent (MMR) or Intermediate Rent - Private rented accommodation available at rents below market rent levels in Dumfries and Galloway.
 The rents are normally no more than 100% of the Local Housing Allowance.
 MMR is aimed at assisting people on low and modest incomes to access affordable rental accommodation.

-- iv) Subsidised low cost housing for sale (inc. plots for self-build) this can be delivered in the ways set out below: - Subsidised Low Cost Home Ownership Shared Equity - the owner pays for a majority share in the property with an RSL or the Scottish Government holding the remaining share under a shared equity agreement, unlike shared ownership, the owner pays no rent and owns their share of the property outright; - Subsidised Low Cost Home Ownership Shared Ownership - the owner purchases part of the dwelling and pays an occupancy payment to an RSL on the remainder; - Subsidised Low Cost Home Ownership Discounted Sale a subsidised dwelling sold at an affordable level;
+iv) Subsidised and Unsubsidised low cost housing for sale - (including plots for self-build) - this can be delivered in a number of ways, the list below gives some examples:

+• Subsidised Low Cost Home Ownership Shared Equity - the owner pays for a majority share in the property with an RSL or the Scottish Government holding the remaining share under a shared equity agreement, unlike shared ownership, the owner pays no rent and owns their share of the property outright;

+• Subsidised Low Cost Home Ownership Shared Ownership - the owner purchases part of the dwelling and pays an occupancy payment to an RSL on the remainder;

+• Subsidised Low Cost Home Ownership Discounted Sale - a subsidised dwelling sold at an affordable level;

-Discounted serviced plots for self-build can be included.
+• Discounted serviced plots for self-build can be included.
 A legal agreement can be used to ensure that subsequent buyers are also eligible buyers;